tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Power.md

 #### Tariffs, Quotas and Other Trade Restrictions
 - Limits the quantities of a good that can be imported into a country, reducing competition

+## Market Power
+- A firm has market power if it is able to affect the market price by varying output
+- Firms in an imperfect markets have market power as they are able to do so
+	- E.g. Monopoly, oligopoly
+- Caused by their characteristics and barriers to entry